trypton/youtube-api/README.md

 ## Google API Key

-You need to create [API key](https://developers.google.com/youtube/registering_an_application) in order to perform YouTube API requests.
+You need to create an [API key](https://developers.google.com/youtube/registering_an_application) in order to perform YouTube API requests.
 Some requests require authorization.
 In that case you need to create OAuth 2 credentials and use `YouTubeAuth` class to obtain access token.

-### Authorization
+## Authorization

 Some API requests require authorization.
-In order to obtain access token you can use `YouTubeAuth` class.
-There is `YouTubeAuth.createAuthUrl(params)` static method that creates an URL to Google authentication service.
-You need to pass your `client_id` and `redirect_uri` along with other optional parameters to it.
-Redirect to the returned URL and after authentication the service redirects back to the `redirect_uri` with the response in hash or query string (depends on access type).
-For `access_type=offline` the `client_secret` is required.
+In order to obtain access token to perform such requests you can use `YouTubeAuth` class.
+There is `YouTubeAuth.createAuthUrl(params)` static method that creates an URL to Google authorization server.
+You need to pass your `client_id` and `redirect_uri` along with other optional parameters to it and then redirect user to the returned URL.
+After authentication the server redirects back to the `redirect_uri` with the response in hash or query string (depends on access type).
+For `access_type=offline` the `client_secret` is required as well.
 Then use `.fetchAccessTokenWithCallbackUrl(callbackUrl)` method in order to obtain access token.
-Now you can store the token and use it for requests instead of API key.
-See [Google guide](https://developers.google.com/youtube/v3/guides/authentication) and an [example](demo/index.html).
+If server returns an error an exception will be thrown.
+You can store the token and use it for requests instead of API key.
+For `access_type=offline` a refresh token will be also provided.
+Store it in a secure place and use for refreshing access token once it's expired.
+See [Google guide](https://developers.google.com/youtube/v3/guides/authentication) and an [example](demo/index.html) for details.

 ## Timeout